You're the woman or man who shows up, serves, gives and smiles. You are strong, dependable, faithful, helpful, and steady.

 Knowing and living it are two different problems.
 This book is not mainly about information.
 It is about recognizing the pattern and practicing a different way of being.

 Neither did Michelle Roberts — for years.
 She finished this one in a weekend.
+This book is designed to be conversational, practical, and easy to return to.
+Readers have described crying, journaling, highlighting, and being unable to put it down.

 Perfection was never the requirement.
 The invitation is simply to stop hiding and begin where you are.

-If you are tired of carrying a self you were never meant to be, start here.
-Let this book help you name what fear taught you, uncover where you have been hiding, and answer the question God asked in the Garden of Eden: "Where are you?"
+Let In Search of the Pink Flamingo help you name what fear taught you, uncover where you have been hiding, and answer the question God asked in the Garden of Eden: "Where are you?""Where are you?